expectedparrot/edsl/docs/surveys.rst

 The key steps to creating and conducting a survey are:

-* Creating questions of any type in the `Question` module (multiple choice, etc.)
+* Creating questions of any type in the `Question` module (multiple choice, free text, linear scale, etc.)
 * Passing questions to a `Survey` object
 * Running the survey by sending it to a language model

 Before running the survey you can optionally:

-* Add personas for AI agents that will respond to the survey
+* Add traits for AI agents that will respond to the survey (e.g., a "student" agent)
 * Add rules and special logic (e.g., skip logic or memory of prior responses) (by default, questions are delivered asynchronously)
 * Add values for parameterized questions (`Scenario` objects)
-* Specify the language model(s) that will be used to answer the questions (the default model is GPT 4)
+* Specify different language model(s) that will be used to answer the questions (the default model is GPT 4)

 An EDSL survey can also be sent to Googe Forms, Survey Monkey, LimeSurvey and other survey platforms.

 Constructing a survey
 ---------------------